EvansWinner/awesome-line-editors/README.md

 ## ed (aka., ed(1), and yes yes, aka., "The standard Unix editor"

-'ed' is the "standard unix text editor" as many have said and joked.
+'ed' is the "standard Unix text editor" as many have said and joked.
 It is also probably the only line editor anyone reading this ought ever to bother with.
 It comes standard or is easily gotten on any Linux, BSD, or on MacOS, and it has been ported to Microsoft Windows.
 It is mature, stable, and reliable.